Daley Sinkgraven

-Daley Sinkgraven (born 4 July 1995) is a Dutch professional footballer who plays as a left-back for club Fortuna Sittard.
+Daley Sinkgraven (born 4 July 1995) is a Dutch professional footballer who plays as a left-back.

 Club career

 Heerenveen

 Sinkgraven started playing football with MVV Alcides from his hometown Meppel.
 He ended up in the youth academy of SC Heerenveen.
 Sinkgraven had a breakthrough season in 2013–14 playing 17 games while starting five of them.
 He made his debut in the 2–2 draw against Roda JC Kerkrade on 18 January 2014 by replacing Hakim Ziyech.
 On 28 March 2014, he extended his contract until the summer of 2017.
 On 22 November 2014, he scored an own goal in a 4–1 away loss to Ajax.
 Sinkgraven's great performances for Heerenveen caught the eye of many giant English clubs.
 Chelsea, Liverpool and Manchester United were all very interested in buying the teenage Sinkgraven.